HenrikBechmann/react-infinite-grid-scroller/README.md

   sourceDndOptions:{ // taken from the source scroller
-    accept, // the array of strings signifying the types of content items accepted by drop enabled, // the current state of dnd for the scroller profile, // a host-provided simple object to assist with identification of the scroller dropEffect // an optional prescribed value for use by contained list items }, targetDndOptions:{
+    accept, // the array of strings signifying the types of content items accepted by drop enabled, // the current state of dnd for the scroller dropEffect // an optional prescribed value for use by contained list items }, sourceProfile, // a host-provided simple object to assist with identification of the scroller targetDndOptions:{
-    ... // same as sourceDndOptions, but taken from the target scroller }, itemData:{ // identifying information of the current item being dragged itemID, // the itemID assigned to the content item by RIGA index, // the item's logical position in the source scroller profile, // host provided simple object to assis with identification
+    ... // same as sourceDndOptions, but taken from the target scroller }, targetProfile, // similar to sourceProfile itemData:{ // identifying information of the current item being dragged itemID, // the itemID assigned to the content item by RIGA index, // the item's logical position in the source scroller profile, // host provided simple object to assist with item identification
     dndOptions: {, // taken from getItemPack function type, // the type of the item, matches one of the accept items in both the source and target scroller dragText, // the text shown in the dragBar when the item is being dragged